biolab/orange2/docs/reference/rst/Orange.data.table.rst

             Return True if any instance has a missing class value.

-    .. method:: random_example()
+    .. method:: random_instance()

-            Return a random example from the
+            Return a random instance from the
             table.
 Data table's own :obj:`random_generator` is used, which is initially seeded to 0, so results are deterministic.